 I am a Dubliner in London.
 I came to London in my mid-twenties.
 Made a living building databases, software and websites, while writing and editing in my spare time.
 Published poetry and short stories.

-Most recently, I compiled and edited New Short Stories 11 (Willesden Herald, 2019), the latest in the annual series that I started in 2006.
-This edition features contemporary fiction by fifteen authors from Britain, America, Ireland and Nigeria, with an introduction by Gina Challen.
-In all, I have edited or co-edited eleven anthologies of short stories.
-Nine of the eleven comprised the New Short Stories series.
+Most recently, I compiled and edited New Short Stories 12 (Willesden Herald, 2022), the latest in the annual series that I started in 2006.
+This edition features contemporary fiction by writers from as far afield as Australia, Estonia and India, as well as Britain and Ireland, with an introduction by Jarred McGinnis.
+In all, I have now edited or co-edited twelve anthologies of short stories.
+Ten of the eleven comprised the New Short Stories series.
 In this connection, I was lucky enough to correspond with or meet many brilliant writers, known and unknown.
 I also co-edited two anthologies of poetry.
 All the books and other editing credits are listed under Publications.

 Short Story Competition

 I setup the Willesden Herald international short story competition in 2005.
 My role has been to select longlists and shortlists, with help from friends on a couple of occasions.
 Guest judges then chose the winning entries.
-After a gap of two years, coinciding with the Covid pandemic, we’re back with a new competition, closing date 31 August 2022.
+After a gap of two years, coinciding with the Covid pandemic, we returned with a new competition in 2022.
 See NewShortStories.com for more details.